-In other words, you can now get much better audio recording quality from Zoom for your podcast.
-And don’t worry – you don’t necessarily need any professional equipment.
+In other words, you can get much better audio recording quality from Zoom for your podcast by changing some simple settings.

 How Do I Enable Zoom High Fidelity Audio?

 Bonus: While in settings, also go to Recording and ensure the “Record a separate audio file for each participant” option is ticked.
 This will give your podcast editor more flexibility to produce the best sound, and be able to fix things like talk-overs or movement noises on one track while the other person is speaking.

 Zoom is commonly used for video conferencing and meetings where audio isn’t the priority.
 There are often multiple speakers, lack of headphones, no professional microphones, etc. For this reason, Zoom incorporates some processing and settings to help provide the best experience in those situations.
 This includes noise suppression, automatic volume adjustments, and echo cancellation.

 While this may seem good in theory, it is not for podcasters.
 Since these settings are all automatic and not dialed in specifically for your situation, they will never perform well compared to what a skilled podcast editor can do.
 And, once the Zoom audio is recorded with these settings enabled, there’s no undoing it.